Azraq/Dota2-Time-Board/README.md

 - Hotkeys for each sound effect
 - Able to toggle sounds on/off
 - Save settings in a configuration file
+- Output sounds via microphone so you can play sounds to your teammates ~~and annoy them~~

 ## Credits